-(Siebel Campus) - Deals with processing and packaging of finished beer, as well as important engineering and "physical properties" issues.
-The packaging 12 information includes the most recent developments in alternative materials (such as plastic bottles) and super-high-speed bottling systems.
+(Doemens Campus spring / Siebel Campus fall) - Deals with processing and packaging of finished beer, as well as important engineering and "physical properties" issues.
+The packaging 12 information includes the most recent developments in alternative materials (such as plas-tic bottles) and super-highspeed bottling systems.
 Engineering and process instruction includes topics such as properties of metals and other materials, fluid and pump dynamics, and other areas critical to improving brewery performance.